 Getting Public Service Loan Forgiveness as a Pharmacist

-This is a compelling benefit worth over $127,000 over 10 years!
-Any not for profit pharmacist must set their loan balance up to receive PSLF.
+This is a compelling benefit worth over $127,000 over 10 years of service!
+Any not-for-profit pharmacist must set their loan balance up to receive PSLF.
 That said, you should probably not choose a job solely because it qualifies.
 Make sure to take advantage of the benefit though if you want that kind of a career.

 Going for Pharmacist Student Loan Forgiveness in the Private Sector

-The PAYE plan requires you to pay 10% of your discretionary income for 20 years.
+The PAYE plan requires you to pay 10% of your discretionary income as your monthly payments for 20 years.
 At the end of that period, you must pay taxes on the forgiven balance as if it was a bonus.

 If you will owe more than 1.5 times your income for most of your career, this strategy could make a lot of sense.
 Keep in mind you need to include your spouse’s debt and income in this equation if you’re married because the government will include that information.

-Pretend Kim went to Touro College of Pharmacy and owes $250,000.
+Pretend Kim went to Touro College of Pharmacy (one of the most expensive schools in the country) and owes $250,000.
 She gets a full-time job at CVS paying $120,000 per year.
 She could refinance at 5% for 10 years, but she doesn’t like the idea of $2,652 a month payments for the next 10 years.

 On PAYE, she could pay around $900 a month long-term and save about $400 a month in an investment account to cover her tax bomb.
 The difference could go into her 401k account for retirement.

-The PAYE plan, in this case, costs more than refinancing in absolute dollars.
-However, if you use a 5% discount rate, then the cost of PAYE becomes much cheaper in 2018-dollar values.
+The PAYE plan, in this case, costs more than refinancing with private lenders in absolute dollars.
+However, if you use a 5% discount rate, then the cost of PAYE becomes much cheaper in 2018 dollar values.